What Is a Smart Home Hub?

-Look for “Works with Alexa” devices (more than 400 and counting as of mid-August 2020).
+Look for “Works with Alexa” devices on Amazon (more than 400 and counting as of mid-August 2020).
 After you purchase, install and link these ioT gadgets, the Echo Dot helps you execute various smart home tasks such as turning off the bedroom lights, setting the temperature, locking the doors, opening the garage door, switching the fan on, and telling the Roomba to start cleaning.
 ZigBee and Z-Wave devices don’t work with the Echo Dot.

 To create routines, go into the Alexa app.
 Choose “When This Happens” to set triggers and add the action you want to occur.
 A “getting home” routine might look like this: